Learning Methods Compared: Find the Technique That Fits Your Brain

 Which learning methods are most effective according to research?

 In their landmark 2013 review, Dunlosky and colleagues rated ten common study techniques on a three-tier scale: high, moderate, and low utility [1].
-A 2021 meta-analysis by Donoghue and Hattie in Frontiers in Education largely confirmed these rankings and added statistical precision [2].
+A 2021 meta-analysis by Donoghue and Hattie in Frontiers in Education broadly replicated these rankings and added statistical precision to the effect size estimates [2].
 The table below synthesizes both reviews.

 What the Research Says About Learning: Key statistics from 10+ meta-analyses